Walgreens The Thread

 • Many mothers report a unique, emotionally fulfilling bonding experience when they breastfeed their infant.

 Two additional benefits of breastfeeding are convenience and cost.
 Formula purchases can add up over time.
-And when you want to pick up and go, formula feeding requires access to clean water and packing up formula and supplies.
+And when you want to pick up and go, formula feeding requires preparation and mixing of formula.

 How long should you breastfeed?

 When to discontinue breastfeeding is a personal decision.
-Around the world, many women breastfeed a child well into the toddler years.
 The American Academy of Pediatrics (AAP) recommends exclusively breastfeeding your infant for six months and continuing to breastfeed until the baby is at least 12 months old, even after introducing solid foods.
 The World Health Organization (WHO) recommends continuing to breastfeed for two years or longer.

 Basics of breastfeeding